yixin0829/Cayman/project-library.md

 * * *

 ### Java | 2D Wave Game
 This project was created for a highschool computer science course.
 I led a team to develop a 2D platformer game using object-oriented programming, delegating tasks to individuals and documenting the project in weekly summation journals.
 To improve project organization, I used IPO charts, pseudocode, and software development lifecycles.
+YouTube tutorials were the main educational source: RealTutsGML was as a primary resource.

 ![WaveGame_1](/assets/Project_Pictures/WaveGame_1.png)